SuperKogito/SuperKogito.github.io/_project/docs/source/blog/DivideImageUsingOpenCv.rst

 Limitations
 -----------
 - In some cases the user might want to have equally sized blocks or a predefined number of blocks.
-Therefore, in such case, the dimensions of the blocks should be pre-computed if the user want to use this snippet.
+Therefore, in such case, the dimensions of the blocks should be pre-computed if the user wants to use this snippet.
 However, tweaking the code for such use-case should be simple to do.
 - NB: This code has only tested on Windows 10.

 Conclusion